 The eDNA is matched to species

-We know the sequence of components that make up the DNA barcodes of different species (by taking samples of DNA from physical specimens and sequencing their barcodes), and there are databases that convert DNA barcodes into a list of species.
+By taking samples of DNA from physical specimens and sequencing their barcodes, scientists know the sequence of components that make up the DNA barcodes of different species.
+There are databases that convert those DNA barcodes into a list of species.